Original Prusa MK3S 3D Printer Review

 Self Diagnostics and Fan Monitoring

-Unique features of the Prusa Mk3S are the self-diagnostic wizard and fan monitoring capability.
-When the Prusa Mk3S is first turned on, the 3D printer will run a series of tests to make sure critical components are functional and properly installed.
+Some unique features of the Prusa Mk3S are its self-diagnostic wizard and fan monitoring capabilities.
+When we first turned on the Prusa Mk3S, the 3D printer ran a series of tests to make sure critical components were functional and properly installed.
 Additionally, while the 3D printer is powered, it will continuously monitor the state of the cooling fan.
-If it detects that the fan is not spinning correctly, it will power down the printer to prevent overheating.
-This attention to detail gives us a lot of confidence in the Prusa Mk3S’ as a reliable and safe option.
+If it detects that the fan is not spinning correctly, it will power down the machine to prevent it from overheating.
+This attention to detail gives us a lot of confidence in the fact that the Prusa Mk3S is reliable and safe to use.

 Maintenance